kubernetes-sigs/external-dns/docs/initial-design.md

 DNS records will be automatically created in multiple situations:
 1. Setting `spec.rules.host` on an ingress object.
-2. Specifying two annotations (`external-dns.kubernetes.io/controller` and `external-dns.kubernetes.io/hostname`) on a `type=LoadBalancer` service object.
+2. Adding the annotation `external-dns.kubernetes.io/hostname` on a `type=LoadBalancer` service object.

 ### Annotations

 TODO:*This should probably be placed in a separate file*.

 Record configuration should occur via resource annotations.
 Supported annotations:

 |   Annotations |   |
 |---|---|